WORLD PATENT & TRADEMARKOSAKA

 - By revision of the law, the submission of commercial registers, etc. with a certification of the Iranian consulate has become necessary for applications filing and oppositions.
 Hitherto consular certifications were not handled strictly, but due to this law revision it is necessary to submit commercial registers, etc. with a certification of the Iranian consulate within 60 days of the filing of an application or request of an opposition (However, .a copy has to be submitted at the time of filing/request).
 Also, this deadline can be extended by 2 months.

-- As in Japan, the duration of trademarks is ten years from the date of registration, and an extension of ten more years is possible upon renewal.
+- The duration of trademarks is ten years from the date of application, and an extension of ten more years is possible upon renewal.
 However, no installment payment system exists.

 - As in Japan, belated payment including a surcharge is allowed.